 |Valuations of BWL as of Q3 2021|

-Do take note that my figures are all pulled from the SGX website.
+Note that my figures are all pulled from the SGX website.
 While best efforts are made to procure accurate information, I am not responsible for any inaccuracies.
 I am also not confirming a delisting may happen.
 I am not a legal advisor or financial advisor.
 By reading further, you agree that you have read my copyright and disclaimer notice.

 BWL reported an Earnings Per Share (EPS) of $0.1881 for its 9 months results.